 Students selected for the NROTC Scholarship Program make their own arrangements for college enrollment and room and board, and they take the normal course load required by the college or university for degree completion.
 Additionally, scholarship midshipmen are required to follow specific academic guidelines.

 NROTC midshipmen are required to complete the course of study prescribed by the college or university that they attend.
-Midshipmen are also required to take several naval science courses in addition to their college's prescribes course load.
-Due to the increasing complexity of today's Navy, navy option midshipmen are required to complete the equivalent of two semesters of calculus before the end of their sophomore year and two semesters of calculus based physics before the end of their junior year.
+Midshipmen also are required to take several naval science courses in addition to their college's prescribed course load.
+Because of the increasing complexity of today's Navy, Navy option midshipmen are required to complete the equivalent of two semesters of calculus before the end of their sophomore year and two semesters of calculus-based physics before the end of their junior year.

 Full information concerning the NROTC Scholarship Program is available from any of the colleges and universities with NROTC units or from Navy and Marine Corps recruiters.
 A list of colleges and universities is available on this website at the Colleges and Universities page.

 Ready to Join the Military?

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths, and more: sign up now and hear from a recruiter near you.